College Admissions Decisions are Here – Now What?

 My first piece of advice is to try to relax.
 Stressing about admissions decisions won’t do anything to change those decisions.
 You have worked hard for your grades, taken standardized tests, written personal statements, and completed college and financial aid applications.
 The hard work is behind you.

 The next piece of advice is to not attempt to make sense of admissions decisions.
 You may be dismayed that you did not get into a college that your buddy with a lower GPA did get into, but you simply can’t analyze why.
-There are so many different parts of the application – coursework, GPA, standardized test scores, personal statements, extracurricular activities, the number of freshman spots available at a college, and the need for colleges to balance the student body – that there is no way to discern what it is that admissions directors see in some students but not others.
+There are so many different parts of the application – coursework, GPA, standardized test scores, personal statements, extracurricular activities, and the need for colleges to balance the student body – that there is no way to discern what it is that admissions directors see in some students but not others.
 With a balanced list of well-selected colleges, you are likely to get accepted to some great schools, even if you don’t get accepted to the top ones on your list.

 Rather than fret, you can be productive with your time.
-First of all, make sure that you are reading every email from colleges and financial resources and setting up your applicant portals.
-If you applied Early Action and were deferred, follow all the instructions that the college has provided as you may be asked to reconfirm your interest.
+First of all, make sure that you are reading every email from colleges and setting up your applicant portals.
+If you applied Early Action and were deferred, follow all the instructions that the college provided to reconfirm your interest.
 A college may not have received all of your transcripts, test scores, or teacher recommendations and may reach out to you regarding resubmitting those.
 You may be selected for an augmented review from the University of California, in which you may have to submit your mid-year transcript, complete a questionnaire, or obtain another teacher recommendation.
 You don’t want to miss any of these deadlines for submitting more information, as that will affect your admission decisions.

-If you have any questions, or if you just want help understanding your college admission or financial aid results, please contact us, and we can help you decipher admissions results on an hourly basis.
+If you have any questions, or if you just want help understanding your college admission or financial aid results, please contact us, and we can help you decipher admissions results.
 (If you’re currently working with us, the review is part of our program!)